pH-7/GoodJsCode/readme.md

 Here, the code doesn’t need to be commented.
 The boolean conditional function says exactly what it does, producing a readable and clean code 🚀

-Icing on the cake, the code is scalable.
+🍰 Cherry on the cake, the code is scalable.
 Indeed, the function `canQrCode` can be placed in a service or helper, increasing the reusability and decreasing the chance of duplicating code.

 **[⬆️ Back to top](#-table-of-contents)**